A Beginners Guide to Agile Teams

-Agile teams are a typically small groups of cross-functional team members that coalesce around a time-bound project.
+Agile teams are typically small groups of cross-functional team members that coalesce around a time-bound project.
 The agile team is expected to have all the competencies necessary to complete the project, whether that is programming, designing, copywriting, or decision-making ability.
-Roles and responsibilities don’t matter as much as the final results that should be attributed to the entire team rather to an individual team member.
+Roles and responsibilities don’t matter as much as the final results that should be attributed to the entire team rather than to an individual team member.

 According to an article published on Agile Alliance, the team comes together for only that one specific project.
 Once the project ends, the team is disbanded or is reorganized with different members on a different project with new deliverables.
 One of the main functions of having agile teams is to have the capacity to deliver high-quality deliverables within a relatively short but measurable period.
 In order to achieve high performance on a tight deadline, agile teams are assembled to deliver high-quality results in short, intense bursts.